How will I know which bookshops are on Batch?

 Cleared – the transaction has been paid through Batch in a previous month.

-Man Adj (manually adjusted) – the transaction has been marked that it will not be paid through Batch (this status can be reversed to Open if necessary).
+Not paying (formerly 'Manually adjusted') – the transaction has been marked that it will not be paid through Batch (this status can be reversed to Open if necessary).

 Why do I get a red cross when I click on ‘Validate’?